maidsafe/dev-website/src/contents/en-gb/doc_dotnet.md

 **2. Permission Sets**

 Every mutable data on the network has a list of permissions which holds information about access given to applications for the forementioned data.
 The application's public signing key and it's respective `PermissionSet` are inserted into the mutable data permissions list.
-Add the following code to `CreateMutableData()` function in `DataOperations` class after creating the mutable data:
+Add the following code to `CreateMutableData()` function in the `DataOperations` class after creating the mutable data:

 ```csharp
 var mDataPermissionSet = new PermissionSet { Insert = true, ManagePermissions = true, Read = true, Update = true, Delete = true };